-In this work, we have substantially improved over previous work by introducing a self-calibrating technique that dynamically generates transfer function between the sensor and the of mathematically modeling the transfer function a priori, we use a learning approach to generate th transfer function for each home, which is less susceptible to differences in breaker panel design and .
-Prior work has also assumed that a plug-in calibrator would pull known loads to fit transfer function.
-However, the drawback of this approach is that it assumes the calibrator is able to pull a large range of loads (~0-20 kW) depending on the size of the home and types of appliances present.
-This is not practical because of heat dissipation limitations and not possible to build in a small form factor.
-In this work, we introduce a technique that uses a calibrator with a much smaller range (0-300 W) by leveraging the natural electrical activityin the home as people use appliances throughout the day.
+In this work, we have significantly improved over previous work by introducing a self-calibrating technique that dynamically generates a multi-order transfer function between the magnetic sensors and the actual current across the entire range of power use in the home.
+Instead of mathematically modeling the transfer function a priori, we use a learning approach to generate this transfer function for each home, which is less susceptible to differences in breaker panel design and construction.
+In addition, it removes the need for precise placement of the sensor because it takes into account “interference” from any branch circuits.
+Prior work has also assumed that a plug-in calibrator would draw known power loads to fit a transfer function.
+However, the drawback of this approach is that it assumes the calibrator is able to draw a large range of loads (~0-20 kW) depending on the size of the home and types of appliances present.
+This is impractical because of safe heat dissipation limitations in addition to being difficult to build it in a small form factor.
+In this work, we introduce a technique that uses a calibrator with a much smaller range (0-300 W) by leveraging the insight that we can use a home’s natural electrical activity throughout the day as a part of the self-calibration sequence.

-The main contributions of this work are listed below:
+The main contributions of this work are as follows:

-Unlike [10], this approach has the ability to predict the phase angle between the current and voltage to actually infer true power.
+This approach has the ability to predict the phase angle between the current and voltage to infer true power.
 This is equivalent to predicting the waveform itself and not just the magnitude.

-A self-calibrating approach that does not require precise placement of the sensor on the breaker panel and uses the actual power use throughout the days for calibration
+A self-calibrating approach that does not require precise placement of the sensor on the breaker panel and uses the actual power use throughout a day for calibration.

-A neural network-based learning approach that dynamically generates magnetic sensor transfer function.
+A neural network-based learning approach that dynamically generates a multi order magnetic sensor transfer function.

-Through deployments in seven homes and one industrial building we show that this new approach can predict RMS current and phase angles with an accuracy of xx% and xx%, respectively.
-Overall it can predict real power consumption with an accuracy of xx%.
-We also evaluated our technique by placing the sensors in different non-ideal positions on the panel and achieved an accuracy of 96.2% across all the placements.
+Through deployments in six homes and one industrial building we show that this new approach can predict RMS current and phase angles with an accuracy of 96.0% and 94.3%, respectively.
+Overall it can predict real power consumption with an accuracy of 95.0% in real-world use.
+We also evaluated our technique by placing the sensors in different non-ideal positions on the panel and achieved an accuracy of 97.4% across all the placements.

 RELATED WORK

-ommercially available sensors for measuring and showing appliance levelas Conserve Insight™, GreenSwitch, and Kill-A-Watt™.
-In case of whole house power consumption, there are some commercially available solutions such as The Energy Detective and (TED®) and PowerCost Monitor.
-Installing TED involves placing a transformer-based current sensor around the main electrical feed inside the breaker panel, which .
-On the other hand, PowerCost can easily be installed by a homeowner without hiring an electrician, but it requires either electromechanical meters or electronic meters with an exposed optical port.
-Hence it is constrained to specific type of meters.
+There are many commercially available sensors for measuring and showing appliance level energy use at each outlet, such as the Conserve Insight™, GreenSwitch, and Kill-A-Watt™.
+In case of whole house power consumption, some of the popular commercially available solutions are The Energy Detective and (TED®) and the PowerCost Monitor.
+Installing TED involves placing a CT around the main electrical feeds (mains) inside the breaker panel, which requires a professional installation due to high-voltage shock hazard.
+On the other hand, PowerCost can easily be installed by a homeowner without hiring an electrician, but requires either electromechanical meters or electronic meters with an exposed and compatible optical port.
+Hence it is constrained to specific type of meters with its update rate as well as performance dependent on the meter and exposed data ports of the same.